Free Government HVAC Repair & Replacement Programs

 2. The states have yet to establish frameworks to support the rebates, meaning you may want to delay your project.

-3. The rebate programs have multiple names, confusing consumers and authors attempting to write succinctly.
+3. The rebate programs have multiple names, confusing consumers and authors who are attempting to write succinctly.

 Home Efficiency